-Since CSG construction period (2015 - 2017): Unemployment continues to rise, as local CSG activity transitions into operations phase.
+Since CSG construction period (2015 - 2018): Unemployment has been increasing since 2013, peaking 3.7% in 2017 but dropping back to 3.3% in 2018.
+This is below the Queensland rate of 6.1%.

-activity transitions into operations phase.
-However, unemployment in Chinchilla remains below the Queensland average.
 Community insights and perceptions During CSG construction period (2011 - 2014): Strong local employment was attributed to CSG construction and other large company activities (e.g. flood reconstruction).
 School leavers did not have to leave town to find work.
 Skills shortages were felt across all sectors.
 Employers reported having to offer higher wages and incentives to attract and retain employees.